Archive for October, 2007

 I’ll update soon with instructions on attaching to the main quilt and figuring out the corners.
 I know they will turn out to be triangles and that I can add strips to the middle to adjust for the length of the sides.
 I can’t wait to get this one to the machine quilter!
 Here’s a sneak peek at the border I’m working on (stray threads, dog ears and all)….

 Hi.
-This is my blog about family, food, art, design, fabric and fancy.
+This is my blog about fabric, food, family and fancy.
 Welcome.
 I'd love to hear from you.
 Peg

 Email Me